KyriakisDimitrios/microglia-heterogeneity/README.md

     <b>b)</b> Differentially expression analysis between the microglia subpopulations.</figcaption>
 </figure>

 We filtered out the fourth cluster from the further analysis.
+Then we reprojected with two different ways.
+The first using RNA counts and one using the Intergrated data (suggested).
 Then we performed differential expression analysis between the clusters and the brain regions (Fig2, b).

+### Reproject using Counts
 #### Differential Expression Between Clusters
 <figure>
     <img src="Plots/DF_Micro_Seurat.png" alt="some text" width=45%>